 Food of God (FOG) is a non-denominational outdoor feeding program that advocates for ‘food and hunger justice’ in downtown Oakland, CA. We are dedicated volunteers from all walks of life working together to end hunger in our city.

 Do you want to help provide a fresh, hot, nutritious meal for people in need in Oakland, CA?
-Please join us on any given Thursday in the park at 22nd and San Pablo (MLK) at 1:00 p.m.
+Join us in the public park on any given Thursday in the park at 21st and San Pablo (MLK) at 1:00 p.m.
 All are welcome.

-Over the last four years FOG has seen significant, positive results in its response to fighting hunger.
-Its ongoing anti-hunger campaign and direct humanitarian support identify this local, consistent demand for food and clothing which has allowed many of its impoverished guests to survive periods of extreme transition beyond their control.
-To date FOG has succeeded in feeding all who come to its tables.
-No one has ever been turned away.
-Made to feel welcome, needed, and valued, its guests are all treated with respect.
 Above all, FOG strives to give its guests a sense of human dignity, community, and mutual trust.
 FOG volunteers share a healthy meal and create community.
-All try to learn each individual’s name and something of their backstory.
+Volunteers try to learn each individual’s name and something of their backstory.
 In doing so FOG hopes to improve their quality of life if only for an hour each week.

 Some locals return every week to ‘give back.’
 They want to express their appreciation in any way they can.
 They help unload the vehicles, set up the tables, serve, and distribute groceries and produce on a regular basis.
 Friendships are formed as they become part of our team.
 Self-esteem is re-established.

 FOG is engaged in educating the public about food justice.
 Accordingly, FOG serves as a model template for other grass-root organizations for potential replication in other hard-hit urban areas across the country.
 Interested in anti-hunger advocacy and setting up similar feeding programs in their respective local communities, youth groups from Portland, Oregon, Phoenix, Arizona, Santa Cruz, CA, and San Diego/Irvine, CA have been educated in food ministry and trained how to address the need to feed the hungry in our midst.

-FOG also has formed a handshake with Covenant House in Oakland; this past winter FOG took in an intern from Covenant House who learned culinary skills and food preparation for large crowds.
+FOG also has formed a handshake with Covenant House in Oakland; several years ago FOG took in an intern from Covenant House who learned culinary skills and food preparation for large crowds.
 This opportunity helped start a pathway to local restaurant work.